Probabilistic Game-Theoretic Traffic Routing: Abstract

 \section{Abstract}

 We examine the routing problem for self-interested vehicles using stochastic decision strategies.
 By approximating the road latency functions and a non-linear variable transformation, we frame the problem as an aggregative game.
 We characterize the approximation error and we derive a new monotonicity condition for a broad category of games that encompasses the problem under consideration.
-Next, we propose a semi-decentralized algorithm to calculate the routing as a variational generalized Nash equilibrium and demonstrate the solution's benefits with numerical simulations.
-We also explore a recursive receding-horizon formulation of the routing problem for potential games, showing asymptotic convergence to destinations and analysing closed-loop performance dependence on horizon length through numerical simulations.
+Next, we propose a semi-decentralized algorithm to calculate the routing as a variational generalized Nash equilibrium and demonstrate the solution's benefits with numerical simulations. {In the particular case of potential games, which emerges for linear latency functions,} we explore a receding-horizon formulation of the routing problem, showing asymptotic convergence to destinations and analysing closed-loop performance dependence on horizon length through numerical simulations.